BIG SHAKES AND HOT TAKES: INDUSTRY INSIGHTS FOR THE YEAR AHEAD

 ALEX KRATENA – HYPER LOCAL

-In 2018, Harpers listed Alex in ‘The Hot 50’ list, recognizing key influencers and innovators in the on-trade; he currently fills multiple roles at Taxonomy – a creative studio in London that offers expertise, creativity and connections in the cocktail world - and is set to open Elementary & Tayer in London with partner, Monica Berg.
-His favourite desert island drink is a ‘bottomless’ ice cold beer.
+In 2018, Harpers listed Alex in ‘The Hot 50’ list, recognizing key influencers and innovators in the on-trade; he currently fills multiple roles at Taxonomy – a creative studio in London that offers expertise, creativity and connections in the cocktail world.
+His favorite desert island drink is a ‘bottomless’ ice cold beer.

 Both guests and bartenders drive sourcing locally in the search for regional and local identities.
 The desire for traceable products is a result of endless food scandals that directly translate to the beverage world.
 This growing sentiment is partly fueled by a growing ethical outlook; there are sincere concerns over the environment and products made under exploitative circumstances.